 - Possession of any items which may be considered dangerous (i.e. knives, etc.) or behavior which may compromise the safety of others will not be tolerated.

 - Electronics, including but not limited to: game consoles, computers, tablets, e-readers and TV, DVD and MP3 players, are not permitted at SEACAMP.
 Additionally, personal cell phone use is not permitted for the duration of camp.
-Student cell phones will be turned off and collected upon arrival then returned upon departure each day camp.
+Phones should be left at home, if brought they should be turned off and kept in bag for the day.

 In the Vans

 - Seat belts must be worn at all times.

 - Voices should be kept at a moderate level.

 - No horseplay.